The Top 100 Foods High In Polyphenols

 Green chicory contains a good source of phenolic acids, notably cichoric acid and caffeoylquinic acid (54).

-As a green leafy plant, it usually plays a part in salads.
+As a green leafy plant, it often features in salads.

-To make this drink, the producers roast the plant and then mix it with roasted coffee for a slightly milder, less bitter drink.
+To make chicory coffee, the producers roast the plant and then mix it with roasted coffee for a slightly milder, less bitter drink.

-Green chicory also contains a substantial amount of beta-carotene and vitamin K1, but be sure to eat it with a source of fat as these are fat-soluble vitamins.
+Green chicory also contains a substantial amount of beta-carotene and vitamin K1.

 44. Fresh Thyme (163 mg per 100g)

-This polyphenol-rich herb has an even more delicious flavor in its fresh state, and it works amazingly well to flavor recipes.
+This polyphenol-rich herb has an even more delicious flavor in its fresh form, and it works amazingly well at enhancing recipes.

-Similar to dried thyme, the herb contains flavonoids and phenolic acids (55).
+Like its dried counterpart, fresh thyme contains large quantities of flavonoids and phenolic acids (55).

 45. Maize Flour (153 mg per 100g)

-Maize flour represents another grain on the list, and it contains several phenolic acids — namely trans-ferulic acid and p-coumaric acid (56).
+Maize flour represents another grain on the list, and it contains several phenolic acids, including trans-ferulic acid and p-coumaric acid (56).

 Made from ground corn, it is a common staple food in several countries, with Mexico being a particularly notable example.